Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

-Puncturable digital signatures (e.g., \cite{jiang2022puncturable}) involve key update strategies and can be built from ID-based signatures (e.g., \cite{jiang2022puncturable}).
-Multi-signatures (e.g., \cite{chen2022novel}) and threshold signatures (e.g., \cite{sedghighadikolaei2023comprehensive, wong2023real}) can also be extended into forward-secure settings.
+Puncturable digital signatures (e.g., \cite{jiang2022puncturable, wang2025puncturable}) involve key update strategies and can be built from ID-based signatures (e.g., \cite{jiang2022puncturable}).
+Multi-signatures (e.g., \cite{chen2022novel}) and threshold signatures (e.g., \cite{sedghighadikolaei2023comprehensive}) can also be extended into forward-secure settings.
 However, our schemes are signer non-interactive, single-signer, and signer-optimal constructions, and therefore those signatures are not their counterparts.
 Finally, besides digital signatures, there are myriad other authentication techniques for IoTs, including but not limited to, multi-factor and/or user authentication (e.g., \cite{wang2023secure}).
 These works are complementary to ours.
 Our proposed schemes can serve as a building block when used as a signature primitive.
+Moreover, our schemes can support a myriad of network services, such as spectrum sensing \cite{grissa2016efficient}.
 Note that, we strictly aim to guarantee the public verifiability and non-repudiation of the embedded device by itself, but only let the cloud support the verification.
 Hence, the cloud-assisted authentication methods that defer the signature generation to the cloud (e.g., \cite{zheng2020secure}) are also out of our scope.
 Finally, the protocols that offer confidentiality and availability for IoTs are out of our scope.